tanvir-git/odoo-documentation/content/applications/sales/point_of_sale/payment_methods/terminals/ingenico.rst

 If there is any issue with the payment terminal, you can still force the payment using the *Force Done*.
-This will allow you to validate the order in Odoo even if the connection between the terminal and Odoo has issues.
+This will allow you to validate the order in CoquiAPPs even if the connection between the terminal and CoquiAPPs has issues.

 .. note::